arichiardi/fonda/README.md

     | `:name` | No | The name of the step |

-- **initial-ctx** The context data that gets passed to the steps functions.
+- **ctx**          The runtime context, merged to the initial context.
 Must be a map.
 - **on-success**   Callback that gets called with the context if all steps succeeded.
 - **on-anomaly**   Callback that gets called with an anomaly when any step returns one.
 - **on-exception** Callback that gets called with an exception when any step triggers one.